ChyGrl/second-assessment-skeleton/README.md

 Remember that the curly braces themselves are not part of the url, but anything outside of them is.

 #### Trailing Slashes
-The endpoint specifications never supply a trailing slash, but they are allowed.
-It is up to you to decide whether you prefer trailing slashes for API endpoint URLs or not, but whichever you choose, be consistent from endpoint to endpoint.
+The endpoint specifications never supply a trailing slash, and they are NOT allowed.
+In order to adhere to the strict guidelines of this assessment and ensure automated tests run correctly, please do not include trailing slashes in your endpoints.

 ### Types and Object Properties
 The syntax used to describe the request and response bodies for each required api endpoint is a variation of javascript's object literal syntax, in order to promote legibility, but the endpoints themselves should use JSON to represent data.